 1. Find low-cost locations to work from (with good internet).

 2. Stay on top of trends.
 Just because you are away from the water cooler doesn’t mean you can afford to be out of touch.

 3. Stay motivated.
 The flexibility of working your own hours is fantastic but when there’s work to be done, only you can get yourself out of bed to meet deadlines.

 4. Lose the working week mentality.
 Schedule those Zoom chats, but work when you work best, whatever the hour or day.
 Your out-of-office flexibility can become one of your greatest assets as a digital nomad.

 5. Don’t undersell yourself.
 Just because your living expenses are low, doesn’t mean you have to work for peanuts.

 I’m a digital nomad…..How I make it pay

-Other successful digital nomads I know work as web developers and graphic designers, online teachers, photographers and share traders, advertising copywriters, bloggers and book authors and entrepreneurs selling their wares from online stores.
+Other successful digital nomads I know work as web developers and graphic designers, online teachers, photographers and share traders, clinical psychologists, advertising copywriters, bloggers and book authors and entrepreneurs selling their wares from online stores.